qian-o/ZenithEngine/README.md

 - Delete the offset calculation for cbv, srv, and uav in Vulkan.
 - Delete support for Dynamic Buffer.
 - Replace descriptor sets with VK_EXT_descriptor_buffer.

+## Task List
+1. Add reflection feature in `ZenithEngine.ShaderCompiler`.
+2. Adjust all Shader files to remove register and space definitions.
+3. Remove offset calculation for binding locations in `ZenithEngine.Vulkan`.